What Are Shin Splints?

 Stretching is a key part of any running programme.
 In order to run our best, we need to do the maintenance work.
 It is best to stretch after exercise, when the muscles have warmed up.
 On the days when you are not running, still take 10 minutes in the evening to stretch out your calves and quads.
 This will make your next training session easier, and will help with 'tired leg' syndrome.

-How long before I can get back to training?
+Q: How long before I can get back to running?

 This general information is not intended to diagnose any medical condition or to replace your healthcare professional.
-If you experience any pain or difficulty with the exercises or advice, stop and consult your healthcare provider.
+The exercises in the video are ones we've found very useful and want to share with our customers.
+But we're not certified instructors.
+Always consult your specialist before beginning any exercise programme.
+Consult with your healthcare professional to design an appropriate exercise prescription.
+If you experience any pain or difficulty with these exercises or advice, stop and consult your healthcare provider.